danwithabox/typeful-tuples/README.md

 - https://vitest.dev/guide/workspace
 - if vitest workspace can run the other workspace's source, make another vitest runner workspace
 - use not working TS version in that runner workspace

+FINDING:
+- workspace file does NOT replace TS